Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 This will create and deploy a new Actor which represents your token, and `my-token` is set to hold the Address of the new Actor.

 The `:supply` configuration parameter determines how may tokens will exist.
-Initially, the Aoount that deployed the token (i.e. your User Account) will control all the tokens.
+Initially, the Account that deployed the token (i.e. your User Account) will control all the tokens.

 ### Using tokens